 Danny never wanted to speak of that day and my mother probably could not forgive me.
-Any mention of it immediately became fraught with her.
+Any mention of it just became fraught with her.

 But Dad told me what he knew.

-Though Danny and I had no identification on us, when fishermen called an ambulance, I surfaced sufficiently to give our names and home address.
+Danny and I had no identification on us, but when fishermen called an ambulance, I surfaced sufficiently to give our names and home address.

-Our mother had the car so Dad borrowed one to drive absurdly fast, he said, and went straight to the hospital.
+The police tracked Dad from that.
+Our mother had the car so he borrowed one to drive absurdly fast, he said, and went straight to the hospital.

-There was no phone at the bach so the police drove to where our mother was cross we were later than agreed, but not yet worried.
+There was no phone at the bach so the police drove to where our mother was, cross we were later than agreed, though not yet worried.

 It took over a year before I went to the library, seeking whether my father left out things in his account of what two fishermen told the press.

-The car park was at the far end of the beach from the cliffs.
+The car park was at the far end of the beach from the cliffs from where

-They neither saw or heard anything of us, but as they were walking towards where we lay out of sight, one of the men briefly saw pale fabric waving.
+they neither saw or heard anything of us.
+But as they were walking towards where we lay out of sight, one of the men saw pale fabric waving.